 Conclusion

-If you have specific questions about the security deposit law, it's best to hire the services of a qualified attorney.
-Alternatively, you can also seek help from a knowledgeable property management company.
+If you have specific questions about the security deposit law, including the changes related to the one month's rent new rule, it's best to hire the services of a qualified attorney.
+Alternatively, you can also seek help from a knowledgeable rent property management company.
 If you're looking for a rental property manager in California, reach out to Castle Companies at (925) 328-1240 and we'll be happy to serve you.

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your rental management needs.